 So, there are heaps of reasons for outsourcing your copywriting.
 It’s not simply that we see your business differently from the way your staff do, or that we bring our writing skills to your project.

-We can help you save time and money because we can focus solely on your project – everything else is on our time.
+We can help you save time and money because we can focus solely on your project.
 We can help you develop your brand’s tone of voice and keep your copy consistent to keep you on-brand and create warm, fuzzy feelings in your readers.
 We get the copy thing and write to create a feeling or reaction in the reader, and we have the time and space to think, let our thoughts marinate, improve our work, play with your copy and send you the best work we’re capable of.

 If you can think of more reasons for outsourcing let me know in the comments.